melink14/rikaikun/CONTRIBUTING.md

 ### Getting started

 1. After you check out the code, run `npm install` ([npm installation guide](https://www.npmjs.com/get-npm)) to get the rikaikun dev tools ready.
+   1. By default, `npm install` will also run a test suite and install visual test baselines in the local-screenshots directory.
 2. Make your changes and commit them locally.
 Run `npm run fix` often to ensure your code follows style guidelines.
 3. Add tests for your new code in the `extension/test` directory.
+   1. If you add a new feature to the in page popup, be sure to add a set of visual screenshot tests for it as well.
+See `e2e_visual_test.js` for examples.
 4. Run `npm run build` to create an unpackaged instance of rikaikun in the `dist` directory.
 Load this into Chrome to test your changes.
 5. When you're satisfied with your changes, commit your code, check that your commit message follows [these guidelines](#git-commit-messages), and start a pull request.